netbox-community/ansible_modules/docs/plugins/netbox_aggregate_module.rst

 ..
 Description

-- Creates or removes aggregates from Netbox
+- Creates or removes aggregates from NetBox

 ..
 Aliases